picuino/tecno-recursos/en/scratch3-animar-nombre.rst

    |br|

 #.
-Pulsamos la bandera verde |bandera-verde|
+Press the green flag |bandera-verde|
-   para probar el funcionamiento del programa.
+   to test the operation of the program.

    |br|